“The most valuable unstudied source for Scottish history….in existence.” Historiographer Royal, Professor T.C. Smout

-The aims of this second pilot project is to digitise 300 volumes cover to cover developing and testing workflows as we go.
+The aim of this second pilot project is to digitise 300 volumes cover to cover developing and testing workflows as we go.
 Next, automated item data extraction techniques will gather the key information from the images of the individual cases and documents in order to build up a catalogue record.
 Put simply, the result would be a searchable catalogue online with individual cases and the constitutive parts, with viewable digital images.
 Another key strand is that every image will be run through an OCR (Optical Character Recognition) process to provide machine readable text- no small feat from archaic text and machine learning techniques have had to be applied.

 Convention suggests that for a large digitisation project such as this, it would be logical to create a catalogue record prior to digitisation, however, this is made almost impossible by the vast amount of uncatalogued material.
-During the first pilot I quickly learnt that entering that entering catalogue information and metadata manually would be incredibly time consuming.
+During the first pilot I quickly learnt that entering catalogue information and metadata manually would be incredibly time consuming.
 In light of this we were encouraged to explore other avenues for harvesting the data through computational technology.

 For this phase we have up-scaled things considerably.
 We now have two i2S V-Shape scanners and our Project Conservator, Nicole Devereux, has already conserved the 310 volumes needed.
 We have spent a great deal of time putting together a workflow (and tweaking it!) which combines using both the V-Shape scanners and the PhaseOne IQ3 100MP cameras.
 The lion’s share of the work will be carried out on the high-speed V-shape scanners, but where there are foldouts and larger volumes, these will be digitised here in the Digital Imaging Unit (DIU).